buildkite/agent/EXPERIMENTS.md

 **Status**: Being used in a preview release of agent-stack-k8s.
 As it has little applicability outside of Kubernetes, this will not be the default behaviour.

-### `job-api`

-Exposes a local API for the currently running job to introspect and mutate its state in the form of environment variables.
-This allows you to write scripts, hooks and plugins in languages other than bash, using them to interact with the agent.

-The API is exposed via a Unix Domain Socket, whose path is exposed to running jobs with the `BUILDKITE_AGENT_JOB_API_SOCKET` envar, and authenticated with a token exposed using the `BUILDKITE_AGENT_JOB_API_TOKEN` envar, using the `Bearer` HTTP Authorization scheme.

-The API exposes the following endpoints:
-- `GET /api/current-job/v0/env` - returns a JSON object of all environment variables for the current job
-- `PATCH /api/current-job/v0/env` - accepts a JSON object of environment variables to set for the current job
-- `DELETE /api/current-job/v0/env` - accepts a JSON array of environment variable names to unset for the current job

-See [jobapi/payloads.go](./jobapi/payloads.go) for the full API request/response definitions.

-The Job API is unavailable on windows agents running versions of windows prior to build 17063, as this was when windows added Unix Domain Socket support.
-Using this experiment on such agents will output a warning, and the API will be unavailable.

-**Status:** Experimental while we iron out the API and test it out in the wild.
-We'll probably promote this to non-experiment soon™️.

 ### `polyglot-hooks`

 Allows the agent to run hooks written in languages other than bash.
 This enables the agent to run hooks written in any language, as long as the language has a runtime available on the agent.
 Polyglot hooks can be in interpreted languages, so long as they have a valid shebang, and the interpreter specified in the shebang is installed on the agent.